 An original application for the current tax year must be filed with the county auditor on or before December 31st of the year for which the application is filed.
 "Filed" means received by the auditor's office, not postmarked by the due date.
-That means the filing period for tax year 2021 is from January 1, 2021, to and including December 31, 2021.
-The applicant must file DTE Form 105A and check the box labeled "current application."
+That means the filing period for tax year 2017 is from January 1, 2017, to and including December 31, 2017.
+The applicant should file DTE Form 105A and check the box labeled "current application."
 An applicant's filing based on disability must include a physician's certificate or a statement from a federal or state agency.
-See pages 12-164 of this Bulletin.
+See pages 12-15 of this Bulletin.
 An applicant filing for the enhanced veteran's exemption must use DTE Form 105I and include documentation from the Department of Veterans Affairs (VA).
-See pages 16-18 of this Bulletin.
-An applicant filing for the exemption for a surviving spouse of a public service officer killed in the line of duty must use DTE form 105K and include a letter or other written confirmation from an employee or officer of the board of trustees of a retirement or pension fund in this state or another state or from the chief or other chief executive of the department, agency, or other employer for which the public service officer served when killed in the line of duty affirming that the public service officer was killed in the line of duty.
-See pages 18-19 of this Bulletin.
+See pages 16-17 of this Bulletin.

-There are a number of instances when an applicant is required to provide additional information, either by presenting additional documentation or by completing a required form.
+There are several instances when an applicant is required to provide additional information, either by presenting additional documentation or by completing a required form.
 The application is timely if the DTE Form 105A is filed timely.
 The additional forms or documentation should be submitted with the application.
 However, such information may be submitted after the close of the application period.

-An applicant may file a late application for the year preceding the current year along with the original application simply by checking the box labeled "late application for prior year" on the same DTE Form 105A, DTE Form 105I, or DTE Form 105K that is filed for the original application.
-For example, a late application for tax year 2020 may be filed along with the original application for tax year 2021 between the same dates mentioned above for the filing of the original application.
+An applicant may file a late application for the year preceding the current year along with the original application simply by checking the box labeled "late application for prior year" on the same DTE Form 105A or DTE Form 105I that is filed for the original application.
+For example, a late application for tax year 2018 may be filed along with the original application for tax year 2019 between the same dates mentioned above for the filing of the original application.
 Note: the late application only applies to the same homestead that is the subject of the original application, not a prior homestead that has been sold or is no longer occupied as the domicile.
-For real property, the homestead exemption for a surviving spouse of a public service officer killed in the line of duty is allowed for tax year 2020 and each tax year thereafter.
-For manufactured homes, the homestead exemption for a surviving spouse of a public service officer killed in the line of duty is allowed for tax year 2021 and each tax year thereafter.